lkesteloot/distray/README.md

 frame.
 Otherwise it will be performed at the beginning or end of the entire process.

+The order of execution is:

+1. Perform the "in" copies that don't include a frame number.

+2. For each frame:

+  1. Perform the "in" copies that include a frame number.

+  2. Execute the binary.

+  3. Perform the "out" copies that include a frame number.

+3. Perform the "out" copies that don't include a frame number.

 # Examples

 You can run distrend with and without a proxy.